poppy-project/poppy-docs/en/from-simulation-to-real-robot/README.md

 # Switching from a simulated to a real Poppy robot

-A key feature of the Poppy project is to let you, as seamlessly as possible, switch from a simulated robot (e.g. using V-REP) to a real one.
+A key feature of the Poppy project is to let you, as seamlessly as possible, switch from a simulated robot (e.g. using CoppeliaSim) to a real one.
 It is particularly useful when:

 * Developing an experiment where you can setup everything using the simulation, then run it on the real robot.
 * Working in a classroom context where students can work on their own computer via the simulation and share a robot for real world tests